Types of Tenancies

 This is a critical question to answer in the deed preparation process because it determines what happens to each grantee's interest in the property when they pass away.

-Tenants in Severalty.
+Tenant in Severalty.

 This is how an individual (sole grantee) holds title to real property.